-- Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils. - 6.2 All team members are expected to follow this policy and statutory guidance.
+- Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils. - Children's Home Regulations and Standards which set out the expectations for the provision of personalised, respectful, high-quality care that meets the child or young person's individual needs. - 6.2 All team members are expected to follow this policy and statutory guidance.

 Those working in education settings must read and follow this policy in conjunction with KCSIE 2024